What is the purpose of this policy?

 Who are the Conflict of Interest Officers?
 To whom are financial disclosures submitted?

 The Policy provides for the appointment of a Conflict of Interest Officer by each campus and by University Services.
 Disclosure forms are submitted to and reviewed by the appropriate Conflict of Interest Officer.
 The following individuals currently serve as Conflict of Interest Officers: Mary Schmiedel (Main Campus), Thomas Clark (Law Center Campus), John Kotwicki (University Services) and Sheila Zimmet (Medical Center Campus).
-In addition, Edward Quinn, University Secretary, serves as the Conflict of Interest Officer for Officers and Senior Administrators.
+In addition, Marie Mattson, University Secretary, serves as the Conflict of Interest Officer for Officers and Senior Administrators.

 What happens after I submit the financial disclosure?